pulzze/autoflow-documentation/docs/ids/action-string-trim-by/fields/pattern.md

-want to trim on the string.
+A pattern to be removed from the string.